Better the devil you know.

 Scariest run: La Combe du Vallon, Red run (Méribel-Mottaret)

-On my third day learning to ski, at the top of La Combe du Vallon red run between VT and Meribel, my binding came completely apart from one of my rental skis - it was a long and pretty frightening 3km red run down to the nearest hire shop in Mottaret!
+On my third day learning to ski, at the top of La Combe du Vallon red run between Val Thorens and Meribel, my binding came completely apart from one of my rental skis - it was a long and pretty frightening 3km red run down to the nearest hire shop in Mottaret!

 Team member: Ed